2025 Singaporean general election: Domestic reaction

-At the post-election press conference at The Treasury, prime minister Lawrence Wong said that the results reflected a "clear and strong" mandate, placing Singapore in a better position to navigate uncertainties and multiracial issues.
-He described the outcome as a sign of public satisfaction while emphasising that the PAP did not take voters' support for granted and pledged to work harder, noting that the world was watching the results closely.
-Wong also acknowledged the opposition's efforts in addressing key issues.
-Separately, president Tharman Shanmugaratnam said the results showed Singaporeans "remain united in wanting the best future for the country", noting the absence of political distrust or polarisation seen in other countries such as Canada and Australia.
-The following day, PAP leaders pledged to remain united and learn from global challenges while thanking residents via their parades, with Meet-the-People Sessions resuming on 5 May.

-Pritam Singh of WP initially declined to speak to reporters regarding the election results.
-Nonetheless, in his victory speech for Aljunied GRC on 4 May, he pledged a more balanced parliament and that his team would continue to serve the residents equally.
-Jalan Kayu SMC candidate Andre Low noted that while the outcome was "not what we hoped for", he respected it.
-Meanwhile, party supporters expressed surprise and disappointment as it was unable to win any new seats.
-WP congratulated PAP for the strong mandate.
-On 5 May, Yee Jenn Jong announced his retirement from politics, adding that his experience was "worthy", though he would remain in WP.
+At a post-election press conference, prime minister Wong said that the results reflected a "clear and strong" mandate, placing Singapore in a better position to navigate uncertainties and multiracial issues.
+He described the outcome as a sign of public satisfaction while emphasising that the PAP did not take voters' support for granted and pledging to work harder.
+He also acknowledged the opposition's efforts in addressing key issues.
+Separately, president Tharman Shanmugaratnam said that Singaporeans "remain[ed] united in wanting the best future for the country" according to the results, noting the absence of political distrust or polarisation in countries such as Canada and Australia.
+Singh initially declined to speak to reporters regarding the election results.
+Nonetheless, in his victory speech for Aljunied GRC on 4 May, he pledged a more balanced parliament and that his team would continue to serve residents equally.
+Andre Low, who had contested Jalan Kayu SMC, said that he respected the result despite it being "not what [he and his supporters] hoped for".
+Meanwhile, supporters expressed surprise and disappointment as the party did not win any new seats.
+The WP congratulated the PAP for having a "strong mandate".